jsolo222/basic_code_editor/readme.md

 # Code Editor

-A lightweight, browser-based code editor with syntax highlighting and live preview capabilities.
+A lightweight, browser-based HTML editor with syntax highlighting and live preview capabilities.

 ## Features